 Cut the lamb into thin strips.
-Combine with the marinade ingredients (except the scallions).
+Combine with the marinade ingredients.
 Marinate the lamb for 25 minutes, then drain and reserve the marinade.

 Add the lamb.
 Stir-fry very briefly, until the lamb changes color, 1 to 2 minutes.

 Add the reserved marinade and bring to a boil.